 This kind of mulberry was developed in Islamabad.
 The main difference between this mulberry to others is that the fruit is around three inches long!

 It is juicy, has a deep red-purple color, does not stain, and is the sweetest thing ever.

 The tree is very easy to grow.
-It is very tolerant of heat, humidity, and sun, tolerant of drought and poor soil, and is disease resistant.
-It ripens mid spring to mid summer (see how to plant fruit trees HERE).
+It’s very tolerant of heat, humidity, and sun, tolerant of drought and poor soil, and is disease resistant.
+It ripens mid spring to mid summer (learn how to plant fruit trees HERE).

 This tree can grow to be 40 to 50 feet tall!
 My mother-in-law keeps it small and manageable by aggressively pruning it every winter (learn more about pruning HERE).

 The fruit is scattered all over the tree and there is no need to thin it.
 It starts out green and then gradually turns red-purple.
 It’s very cool to watch this.

 If the fruit is not picked it will fall on the ground.
 I guess this is the only downside I can see to this tree, it can get messy underneath.
 However, if you have chickens, ducks, or pigs I am sure they can enjoy the fallen fruit.

 So one morning, I sent my baby out with a mission to pick half a bucket full of mulberries.
 This proved to be an impossible mission for a 5-years-old.
 Most of the berries went right in his tummy instead of in the bucket…